La Soie est elle écologique

 This question made me think a lot.
 So I decided to investigate seriously the production process of silk, from the breeding of silkworm until the final weaving.
 What surprised me the most was learning the amount of water used throughout the process!

 Following this research, I decided to review our selection criteria for silk suppliers.
-From now on, we will only work with certified Oeko-Tex partners guaranteeing a more ethical and sustainable production.
+From now on, we will only work with certified Oeko-Tex partners guaranteeing production more ethical and sustainable.
 The well-being of our customers and the impact of our clothing are our priorities.

 Silk fabric: between maintenance and durability

 The silk fabric feels very pleasant on the skin.
-It is also a relatively durable textile, which can last for years if cared for properly.
+It is also a relatively durable textile, which can last for years if properly cared for.

-However, the production process being tedious, the cost of silk remains high.
+However, as the production process is tedious, the cost of silk remains high.

 In addition, this delicate fabric requires careful maintenance and dry cleaning, which are not always ecological.